-Your retirement should be a time to enjoy your interests, relax a little, and embrace the good things in life.
-Whether you prefer the buzz of city life, the calmness of life by the ocean, or the tranquility of the countryside, should you be looking to relocate overseas, you’ll want to choose a country where you feel safe, where English is widely spoken, and where you’ll be able to enjoy a high quality of life.
+Your retirement should be a time to enjoy your interests, relax a little, and embrace the good things in life, like the buzz of city life, the calmness of life by the ocean, or the tranquility of the countryside.Â

-So, what about retiring in Portugal?
-Should you do a quick online search of the best countries to retire to, it should not take more than a few clicks before Portugal appears, perhaps with a gorgeous image of a pristine beach or a colorful city.
+If you do a quick online search of the best countries to retire to, Portugal will appear within a few clicks, perhaps with a gorgeous image of a pristine beach or a colorful city.

 Why retire to Portugal?